- Cotton is both a food and fibre crop.

 - Cotton lint is spun then woven or knitted into fabrics such as velvet, corduroy, chambray, velour, jersey and flannel

-- Cotton be used to create dozens of different fabric types for a range of end-uses, including blends with other natural fibres like wool, and synthetic fibres like polyester
+- Cotton can be used to create dozens of different fabric types for a range of end-uses, including blends with other natural fibres like wool, and synthetic fibres like polyester

 - More unusual uses of cotton fibre include tents, car tire cord, fishnets and book binding